Kellie Pickler: 2008–10: Kellie Pickler

 While "Things That Never Cross a Man's Mind" was climbing the country charts (it eventually reached number sixteen), Pickler returned to the studio to record her second studio album for 19 Recordings/BNA Records.
 She performed the debut single, "Don't You Know You're Beautiful" at the ACM Awards on May 18, 2008, and received a good response from the audience.
 She was nominated for "Top New Female Vocalist", but the award went to Taylor Swift.

-"Don't You Know You're Beautiful" was released to radio in June 2008 and was a Top 25 hit for Pickler, peaking eventually at number twenty-one.
+"Don't You Know You're Beautiful" was released to radio in June 2008 and peaked at number twenty-one.
 Her second album, Kellie Pickler, was released on September 30, 2008, and debuted at the top of the country chart, as well as number nine on the Billboard 200, selling over 43,000 copies in its first week.
 It matched the debuting spots of her first album, Small Town Girl.

 On November 12, 2008, Pickler performed the second single from her album Best Days of Your Life at the CMA Awards.
 She was also nominated for "New Artist of the Year" for the second year in a row, but lost to Lady Antebellum.
 "Best Days of Your Life" made its radio debut in November 2008, and debuted at number 56.
-The song climbed very slowly up the chart, but ended up becoming Pickler's first Top 10 hit on the Hot Country Songs chart.
+The song climbed very slowly up the chart, but ended up becoming Pickler's first top ten hit on the Hot Country Songs chart.
 After nearly 40 weeks on the chart, the song peaked at number nine in August 2009.
 A music video was made by Roman White, featuring Taylor Swift, who co-wrote and sang background harmony vocals on the song.
 Pickler was nominated for "Female Video of the Year" at the 2009 CMT Music Awards for "Don't You Know You're Beautiful".
 She lost once again to Swift.
 She also presented the award for "USA Weekend Breakthrough Video of the Year" with Idol judge Randy Jackson.